GeoscienceAustralia/dea-notebooks/Composite_generation/README.rst

 Composite Generation
 =============================

-These pages will demonstrate the production of composite datasets.
+These pages demonstrate the production of composite datasets, such as

-To add here:
 - Statistics (percentiles, seasonal max etc)
 - Geomedian
 - dea-statistics